Chapter 4: Construction Details, Section 36: Surfacing and Pavements - General

 Before work begins, take the following steps:

-- Review the contract and determine which portions of new pavement will be subject to inertial profiler requirements and which portions will be subject to straightedge requirements.
+- Review the Section 36-3.01D(3)(b)(i), “General,” of the Standard Specifications and determine which portions of new pavement will be subject to inertial profiler requirements and which portions will be subject to straightedge requirements.

 - Discuss pavement smoothness requirements at the preconstruction meeting required for the surfacing or pavement operation.
 Include the following items in the discussion: